Anti-Growth Assets (List of Stores of Value)

 There are several assets that can be considered stores of value that hold their value over time and are less dependent on infusions of liquidity and good economic conditions.

-Including some level of “anti-growth” assets in a portfolio can help to mitigate risk and provide a store of value for a more balanced portfolio or during times when growth and/or inflation or overall economic conditions are unfavorable.
+Including some level of “anti-growth” assets in a portfolio can help to reduce risk and provide a store of value for a more balanced portfolio or during times when growth and/or inflation or overall economic conditions are unfavorable.

 These assets, also known as defensive assets, tend to perform well when growth assets, such as stocks, are performing poorly.